High-resolution two-dimensional electronic spectroscopy reveals homogeneous line profiles in isolated nanoparticles: Results

 For H$_2$Pc--Ne$_N$ the 1D absorption spectrum (Fig.\,\ref{fig2}b) reveals a much broader line profile reminiscent of systems with multiple vibronic transitions.
 Fig.\,\ref{fig3}c shows the respective 2D spectrum of H$_2$Pc--Ne$_N$.
 Here, we observe a single, strongly elongated diagonal peak.
 At the cryogenic temperatures of the Ne cluster environment, only the lowest vibrational state of H$_2$Pc is populated.
 The absence of cross-peaks thus implies the coupling of the ground state to a single vibronic transition in analogy to the H$_2$Pc--He$_N$.

 The broad linear absorption spectrum can be thus purely attributed to ensemble inhomogeneities.
 A quantitative 2D lineshape analysis yields the inhomogeneous and homogeneous line profiles of the S$_1 \leftarrow$ S$_0$ transition in H$_2$Pc--Ne$_N$.
 To this end, we performed a 2D peak fit by adapting the model from Ref.\,\cite{bell_analytical_2015} (details in the Supporting Information).
 The 1D projections of the fit result are shown in Fig.\,\ref{fig3}d, e.
-We find excellent agreement between the fit model and the experimental data, except for an outlier at 15040\,cm$^{-1}$, which is due to a nonrecurring experimental artifact.
+We find excellent agreement between the fit model and the experimental data, except for an outlier at 15040\,cm$^{-1}$.
+This outlier is not observed in our other data (Fig.\,\ref{fig2}, \ref{fig5}) and is attributed to an experimental artifact.

 We deduce for the inhomogeneous broadening a value of 23\,cm$^{-1}$ and a remarkably narrow homogeneous broadening of $0.42\pm 0.01$\,cm$^{-1}$ (both full-width at half maximum values).
 These values are not limited by the resolution of the experimental apparatus.
 To the best of our knowledge, this is the first experimental determination of the homogeneous broadening in such hetero nanosystems.
-We experimentally determined the fluorescence lifetime to be $> 10\,$ns (not shown), implying a negligible contribution to the homogeneous linewidth.
+We experimentally determined the fluorescence lifetime to be $> 10\,$ns (not shown, details in Methods section), in good agreement with fluorescence lifetimes in bulk rare gas matrices\,\cite{murray_visible_2011}.
+This implies a negligible lifetime contribution to the homogeneous linewidth.
 The homogeneous broadening thus reflects in good approximation the pure dephasing rate of the system\,\cite{skinner_pure_1986}, which, in analogy to studies in bulk matrices, is attributed to an elastic scattering with phonon modes of the rare gas cluster\,\cite{skinner_pure_1986, friedrich_photochemical_1984}.
+A sample-temperature dependent study of the homogeneous linewidth would provide further insight into the phonon scattering as commonly done in the condensed phase\,\cite{friedrich_photochemical_1984}.
+However, the infrared inactivity and rapid evaporative cooling of the nanoclusters prevent any means for heat injection.

 The high-resolution data separating the homogeneous and inhomogeneous linewidth allows us to estimate a lower limit for the number of binding configurations between the H$_2$Pc molecule and the cluster surface.
 To this end, we fitted the inhomogeneous lineshape with a simplistic model assuming an equidistant spread of homogeneous line profiles.
 Fit parameters were the density of homogeneous absorption lines $n_L$ and their amplitudes $A_i$.
 We optimized the fit by gradually increasing the line density and considered as convergence criterion the point where the spectral modulations in the fit function are on the level of the noise of the experimental data (Fig.\,\ref{fig4}).
 We find that a minimum line density of $n_L \geq 4.0$\,lines/cm$^{-1}$ (corresponds to 360 configurations) is necessary to fit the data.
 Taking the finite spectral resolution of the experiment into account, this constrains the number of binding configurations to a lower limit of $\geq 216$ (details in the Supporting Information), which corresponds to a mean energetic separation of the binding configurations of only 0.42\,cm$^{-1}$.